 If you have been charged with possession of a controlled substance with the intent distribute in or around the West Palm Beach area, a distinguished drug attorney can try to make every effort to get the charges against you reduced or dropped.
-West Palm Beach drug possession with intent to distribute lawyers can work towards a beneficial outcome in your case by developing an aggressive and thorough defense strategy.
+Drug possession with intent to distribute lawyers in West Palm Beach can work towards a beneficial outcome in your case by developing an aggressive and thorough defense strategy.

 Florida Possession Laws

 In Florida, drug possession charges generally fall into one of two categories–simple possession and possession with intent to sell, manufacture, or distribute a controlled substance.
 Simple possession generally involves a quantity of drugs that is more consistent with personal consumption than drug dealing.
 A knowledgeable attorney in West Palm Beach understands drug possession with intent to distribute laws.

 What is the Legal Definition of Distribute?

 Possession with intent to distribute is defined under the Florida Statutes.
 The term distribute means to deliver, which is the actual, constructive, or attempted transfer of a controlled substance from one person to another regardless of whether money was exchanged.
 A person commits possession with intent to distribute if they:

 - Possess a certain substance in an amount that is more than for personal consumption or is packaged in a way to evidence intent to deliver to another

 - Have knowledge of the presence of the substance

 Possession can be actual or constructive.
 Actual possession means the controlled substance is on someone’s person such as a pocket, sock, or hand.
 Constructive possession is when the person knows of the substance’s presence and it is within their control.
 Constructive possession requires more than mere proximity to a controlled substance.
 Examples of constructive possession are when the contraband is in your car but not on your person or in your room in your home but also not on your person.

 Classifying Possession with Intent